Before you start to configure a Tableau Server cluster, make sure you meet the following requirements.

 High availability—three computers and a load balancer: To configure for high availability, you need the resources described above.

 Initial computers: If you configure for high availability, the initial Tableau Server node may be running few or no Tableau Server processes.
 Therefore, the computer that serves as the initial node does not need as many cores as the ones running your additional nodes.
-You will, however, need adequate disk space for backups because the initial computer is used during the database backup and restore processes.
-In addition to the amount of space needed for the backup file, you need temporary disk space roughly 10 times the size of the backup file (so if your backup is 4 GB, you should have about 40 GB of temporary disk space available).
+You will, however, need adequate disk space for backups because the initial computer is used during the backup and restore processes.
+In addition to the amount of space needed for the backup file, you need temporary disk space.
+For details on disk space requirements, see Disk Space Usage for Backup and Restore.

 All nodes in a distributed installation must be running the same version of Tableau Server.